 The previous steps involve clearing a lot of space.
 Now, you get to invite in a new way of being.
 Consider the following questions: How do I want to feel?
 In which area of my life do I wish I felt more abundant?
 You can even get more specific: In which area of my business do I want to feel more abundance?

-Then, ask yourself: What aspect(s) of my business already feels abundant?
+Then, ask yourself: What aspects of my business already feel abundant?
 Which area of my life already feels abundant?
 How can I cultivate that energy into these other areas?

 Additionally, make time to steep in what’s already working and what you’re already grateful for.
 It takes a conscious effort to think more positively, so celebrate your wins.
 Give yourself permission to feel giddy even.
 Notice how it feels.
 This is an abundance mentality at its finest.
 Planning for the future from this (happy) place, rather than when you’re feeling stuck in fear, will allow you to not only attract your ideal audience but also create memorable content and experiences for them.

 Tip: Track your unexpected income

 The Science of Mind author Ernest Holmes suggests keeping a list of all forms of unexpected income throughout your week.
 For example, a friend treating you to coffee, receiving a discount code in your email, doing your own bookkeeping, etc.

 Next to each item, write the value or what you would have spent on it.
 At the end of the week, add up the total amount and consider donating or saving.
 You can even invest in your business a mere 10% of it.

 But be forewarned: Similar to gratitude, once you start keeping track, this list is sure to add up quickly.
 This exercise will also help you see the different forms abundance can take (time, energy, resources, etc.).